 - 5 tablespoons honey the thin, runny kind

 - 5 tablespoons dark soy sauce

-- juice of 4 limes + 1 extra lime to serve
+- 4 limes the juice + 1 extra lime, Note 2

 - 3 teaspoons brown sugar

-Optional: for a thicker glaze, you can give the remaining honey soy sauce marinade to a small pot and boil it for 6-8 minutes or until thicker and glossy.
+- Optional: For a thicker glaze, you can pour the remaining honey soy lime marinade into a small pot and boil it for 6-8 minutes or until thicker and glossy.
 Use that to brush the chicken parts during the last 15 minutes of the cooking time and before serving.

-Slice the remaining lime and serve the honey roasted chicken immediately with lime wedges and with the sides suggested above.
+- Serve: Slice the remaining lime and serve with lime wedges.